growthbook/devtools/README.md

 ## Changelog

-*1.1.1* (2025-03-15)
+*1.1.1* (2025-03-17)
-- Choose between live and draft versions of features using the GrowthBook API
+- Choose between live, draft, and inactive revisions of features using the GrowthBook API
 - Quickly apply feature overrides from feature rules
 - Show feature descriptions and other meta information from the API